 Each basketball team has a squad of 10 players to choose from, with a maximum of five allowed on the court at any one time.
 There are five main basketball positions on the court, with each player responsible for both trying to score and preventing the opposition scoring.
 But each player will be better at a particular skill whether it be shooting, playmaking or defending.

 - Point guard

 - Power forward

-The larger of the two forwards, the power forward specializes in the rebounds and defense.
-The player will play on the wing like the small forward but will tend to move in towards the basket to support the center.
+The larger of the two forwards, the power forward specialises in the rebounds and defense.
+The player will play on the wing like the small forward but will tend to move in towards the basket to support the centre.

-The center is likely to be the tallest player and will spend the majority of their time under the basket.
-During an attack, the center will usually take a position under the hoop and with his back to it, in order to receive the pass or protect a team-mate in possession.
-The other players tend to revolve around the center in these situations.
-In defense, the center will take on shot blocking and rebound duties.
-They are often called the big man or post player.
+The centre is likely to be the tallest player and will spend the majority of their time under the basket.
+During an attack, the centre will usually take a position under the hoop and with his back to it, in order to receive the pass or protect a teammate in possession.
+The other players tend to revolve around the centre in these situations.
+In defense, the centre will take on shot blocking and rebound duties.
+They are often called the ‘big man’ or ‘post player’.

 A team member who is not actually performing on the court is a substitute.
 The sub becomes a player when they are allowed by the official to enter the court in place of another player who will leave the court (be substituted).

 Picture Credit: Aspen Photo / Shutterstock.com